anitaRead/thermostatJS/README.md

 # Thermostat

-### Jasmine and JavaScript used to Test Drive a Thermostat.
+### Test Drive a Thermostat using javaScript and Jasmine.